 Separate model documents cover both of these areas mentioned above.
-However, risk assessments are also needed for many other areas, including:

-EYFS, Educational: Science experiments; Design and Technology; Sport and PE activity; and Art.
+However, risk assessments are also needed for many other areas, including EYFS, Science, Design and Technology; Sport and PE activity, Drama and Art.

-Within the College, we make use of model or generic risk assessments, for our educational activities and visits.
-We provide professional training courses for both teachers and technicians who work in Science and D&T.
+College staff make use of model or generic risk assessments for our educational activities and visits.
+We provide professional training courses for teachers and technicians who work in Science and D&T.

-All teaching staff and technicians receive regular induction and refresher training in risk assessments tailored to their specific areas.
+All teaching staff and support staff receive induction and INSET refresher training in risk assessments tailored to their specific areas.